 Consider a person with a tight jaw.
 The person’s armoring in their jaw may contain age-old impulses to bite their mother.
 Does this seem odd?
 It’s not uncommon for a disappointed or angry baby to bite before being taught not to.
 The impulse is genuine, and after it is blocked it stays bound and forgotten in the child’s jaw muscles.

 Impulse and Defense

 The result is rigidity.
 In your body, chronic muscle tension restricts your life processes.
 In your mind, rigid attitudes and avoidance of emotion shut down your enjoyment of life.
-Both reactions express the same function.
+Both reactions express the same function of unconsciously protecting your from threats, both internal and external.
 In health, mind and body function seamlessly together.

 Mind/body rigidity deprives your living organism of pulsation and circulation, leading to stagnation and psychosomatic symptoms.